-- Thoroughly cook foods as required in the CRFC. - Clean and sanitize utensils and equipment at the required frequency outlined in the CRFC. - Adhere to employee health and hygiene practices: Don't work when ill; wash hands frequently; gloves used as required in the CRFC. - Ensure all food and food ingredients are from an approved food source. - Food preparation employees are discouraged from changing or entering others' workstations during shifts.

-Self-service machines, such as soda and frozen yogurt machines are dispensed by a food employee and contact surfaces are cleaned and sanitized on an hourly basis.
-Areas where customers may congregate or touch food or food ware items that other customers may us have been closed.
+- Keep hot food hot (135 °F or above) and cold food cold (41 °F or below). - Thoroughly cook foods as required in the CRFC. - o Clean and sanitize utensils and equipment at the required frequency outlined in the CRFC. - Adhere to employee health and hygiene practices: Don't work when ill; wash hands frequently; gloves used as required in the CRFC. - Ensure all food and food ingredients are from an approved food source. - Food preparation employees are discouraged from changing or entering others' workstations during shifts. - □ Self-service machines, such as soda and frozen yogurt machines are dispensed by a food employee and contact surfaces are cleaned and sanitized on an hourly basis. - ❑ Areas where customers may congregate or touch food or food ware items that other customers may use have been closed.
 These items are provided to customers individually and discarded or cleaned and disinfected after each use, as appropriate.
-This includes but is not limited to: 0 Self-service areas with condiment caddies, utensil caddies, napkins, lids, straws, to-go containers, etc. 0 Self-service food areas, such as salsa bars, salad bars or buffet-style, including food sampling.
-0 Tableside food preparation and presentation such as food item selection carts and conveyor belts, guacamole preparation, etc. 0 After-meal mints candies, snacks, or toothpicks for customers.
-These are offered with the check or provided only on request.
-A designated food employee is assigned the task of wrapping silverware prior to providing to the customer, rather than multiple employees handling uncovered silverware prior to customer use.
-Refilling beverages at the table or from common containers (e.g., pitchers, carafes, decanters, bottles) is not allowed.
+This includes but is not limited to: - Self-service areas with condiment caddies, utensil caddies, napkins, lids, straws, to-go containers, etc. - o Self-service food areas, such as salsa bars, salad bars or buffet-style, including food sampling. - Tableside food preparation (e.g. guacamole preparation), and presentation of uncovered food items on selection carts and conveyor belts.
+Carts and conveyor belts can be used only if the food is fully covered with covers that are cleaned and disinfected after each use or are disposable and immediately discarded after use. - After-meal mints candies, snacks, or toothpicks for customers.
+These are offered with the check or provided only on request. - A designated food employee is assigned the task of wrapping silverware prior to providing to the customer, rather than multiple employees handling uncovered silverware prior to customer use. - Refilling beverages at the table or from common containers (e.g., pitchers, carafes, decanters, bottles) is not allowed.
 Clean glassware is provided for customer refills.
-FACILITY CONSIDERATIONS sanitizer and trash cans are available to the public at or near the entrance of the facility.
-Restrooms ere previously open to the public should remain open to the public. ooms are checked regularly and cleaned and disinfected on an hourly basis using approved EPA ectants. d employee per shift is designated to oversee and enforce additional sanitization and disinfection dures, as needed.
-A clea ning and disinfection plan for high-touch surfaces and access areas has been developed and is ed.
-0 Common areas and frequently touched objects related to customer pickup and payment